-This course covers fundamental topics in Electricity and Magnetism: Electric forces and Electric Fields for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Capacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart Law, Ampere's Law, Magnetic Flux, Gauss's Law in Magnetism, Faraday's and Lenz's Laws.
+PHYS 211 Physics: Electricity and Magnetism and Lab 3(3,1) This course c overs fundamental topics in Electricity and Magnetism: Electric for ces and Electric Field s for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Ca Potential, Capacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart L aw, Ampere's Law, Magnetic Flux and Gauss's Law in Magnetism n.
+It also includes a lab poratory component that introduces students to the "real world" by offering a set of expe riments in electricity and magnetism.
 Prerequisite: None.
-Annually.